Cl0udB3rry87/FedoraSetupInteractive/README.md

 ## Requirements

-- Installation of Fedora 42
+- Installation of Fedora 42 - Includes packages needed for most of the script.
--  Tailscale - Can be installed with other DNF Packages
+-  Tailscale - Can be installed with other DNF Packages section of script.
--  All other software is included with the standard install of Fedora 42

 ## Credits/Influences